Cardoso-topdev/work-history/README.md

     5) Make easy to development, test, deployment
         - Used git repository for both of development and deployment.
       - Used environment variables for test.
-## 4. Shopify LL SDK API integration
+## 4. Shopify Loyalty Lion SDK API integration
   - Project description <br />
     Integrated customer points/rewards system to shopify store.
-Added custom rules on LL.
+Added custom rules on Loyality Lion.
 The rule is adding points when user passed quiz.
 But it doesn't work properly.
   - Source theme code <br />
     [Shopify theme repository](https://github.com/Cardoso-topdev/advanced-shopify-theme)